I don't usually write about cards from the Junk Era. All Vintage Cards is, of course, dedicated to 'vintage' cards.

 Investment Potential: 8.5 out of 10

-One of three variations from the 1987 Topps issue, the OPC variation is a Canadian issue that is much rarer than either the Topps or Topps Tiffany versions.
+One of three variations from the 1987 Topps baseball card set, OPC cards were sold in the Canadian market and are much rarer than the Topps or Topps Tiffany cards.

 1987 OPC Bonds Rookie Population Data from PSA, over 1000 have been graded, however only 40 or so in PSA 10 grade.

-Ultimately, I believe high grade OPC Bonds rookie cards are among the best investments for all of his rookie cards.
-However, sales of a PSA 10 copy of Bonds OPC rookie card have hit near $20K of late.
+Ultimately, I believe high grade OPC Bonds rookie cards are among the best investments for all his rookie cards.
+However, sales of a PSA 10 copy of Bonds OPC rookie card have reached $20K.
+The OPC Bonds rookie card in PSA 10 grade is the most expensive Barry Bonds rookie card.

 2. 1986 Fleer Update Barry Bonds (RC) #14